-Description: This course is designed for any student who wants to sing.
-No experience necessary.
-Emphasis will be placed on developing basic vocal techniques and rehearsing skills, music literacy, and appropriate performance practice.
-Musical repertoire will range from Pop and Broadway to choral master works including sacred and secular texts.
-Emphasis will focus on developing vocal skills, choral rehearsal techniques, music literacy, and performing technique.
-This course will include concerts outside of the school day.
+Description: Concert Choir is a co-curricular course designed for any student who wants to sing.
+No previous singing experience necessary.
+Emphasis will be placed on developing vocal skills, rehearsal techniques, music literacy, and performance practice.
+Repertoire selections will include music from a variety of cultures, styles, and genres (e.g., pop, classical, jazz, world, sacred, secular).
+This course will include required performances outside of the school day.

 Prerequisites: None.
 Audition is NOT required for this class.

-0757 CANTORI
+0757 CHORALE